 We independently select and share the products we love—and may receive a commission if you choose to buy.

 Heading outside is such an amazing activity for everyone from newborns through adults—but what about when it's absolutely freezing?
+How cold is too cold for a baby?
 Can you still take your sweet little bundle outdoors?

 The answer is: Maybe.